RandomsCTF/ctf-scripts/README.md

 justsniffer -f myfile.pcap -l "%response" -e 'extract_file.py output.file'
 ```

-This will extract the HTTP download from myfile.pcap and writes the output to output.file
+This will extract the (fragmented) HTTP download from myfile.pcap and writes the output to output.file

-Auth
+justniffer will take care of the lower protocol layers.

+Currently `extract_file.py` only handles streamed input.

 ## Setup